LINWEN607/congregate/README.md

 ### TL;DR Install

-This document assumes you have a working python 2.7.9 or greater installed, you know how to clone a repo in terminal, and switch to its directory.
+This document assumes you have a working python 3.8.4 or greater installed, you know how to clone a repo in terminal, and switch to its directory.
 If you do not have a working python, you will need to take appropriate OS specific steps to install it.

 After cloning [the repo](https://gitlab.com/gitlab-com/customer-success/tools/congregate/) and changing to the directory in terminal, run the following appropriate commands to run your first UT!

+1. Verify the following:
+   1. `pip -V` (e.g. `pip 20.1.1 from /usr/local/lib/python3.8/site-packages/pip (python 3.8)`)
+   2. `poetry -V` (e.g. `Poetry version 1.0.9`)
-1. Verify your python version.
-Currently congregate only works in Python 2.
-Your python needs to be 2.7.9 or greater.
-To check the version; `python --version`.
-If you only have python 3, this will need to be addressed, there are official python 2 docker images that can be used.
+   3. `python -V` Currently congregate only works in Python 3.
+Your python needs to be `Python 3.8.4` or greater.
 1. Install the python poetry virtual environment manager: `pip install poetry` If pip install poetry doesn't work: \
  `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python`
 1. Source the poetry environment: `source $HOME/.poetry/env`
 1. Verify poetry works: `poetry --version`.
 If this doesn't work, add the following line to your appropriate rc file, usually `.zshrc`: \
 `export PATH=$HOME/.poetry/bin:$PATH` and retry `poetry --version`
 1. Install python dependencies `poetry install`
+   1. To update dependencies run `poetry update`
 1. Install NVM for Node Version Management \
  `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash`
 1. If you are using zsh (mac default) copy this into `.zshrc`.
 If not, copy into `.bashrc`.
 Both of these files are generally found at `~/` \